differentpla-net/differentpla-net.github.io/_posts/2022/2022-04-25-musicbrainz-tags.md

 tags: musicbrainz
 ---

 I noticed that some of my music collection doesn't have the correct album art.
-While investigating, I discovered something confusing about the MusicBrainz tags.
+While investigating, I discovered an unrelated problem with the MusicBrainz tags.

 Because I'm old-school, I rip physical CDs to .FLAC files, tag the FLAC files with [MusicBrainz Picard](https://picard.musicbrainz.org/), and then transcode those to .MP3 files using a `Rakefile` and `ffmpeg`.
 I